tb9757/Student-Academic-Performance/README.md

 ## Ethical considerations

 -   This dataset was synthetic, so none of the data were related to any real pupils.
--   Despite this I removed the student ID tag as this would be good practice with a real dataset in order to annonomyse the data.
+-   Despite this I removed the student ID tag as this would be good practice with a real dataset in order to anonymise the dataset.

 ## Dashboard Design

 -   List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other item that your dashboard library supports.
     Dashboard page 1:
 -   Overview of the dataset, button which allows the user to view the dataset.
-Includes a slider to select the number of rows visable and a filter that allows for selection of columns.
+Includes a slider to select the number of rows visible and a filter that allows for selection of columns.
 -   Basic metrics that summarise the data columns at the top
 -   Histograms to show data distributions with a drop down list that allows you to select different columns

 Dashboard page 2:

--   Hypothesis 1 including plotly scatter graphs and correlation heatmap
+-   Hypothesis 1 including Plotly scatter graphs and correlation heatmap
 -   Conclusions

-Hasboard page 3:
+Dasboard page 3:

--   Hypothesis 2 inclusing R² and RMSE values for the two different models
+-   Hypothesis 2 including R² and RMSE values for the two different models
--   Barchart to show the coefficients demonstrating which factor had the biggest impact on the final mark prediction.
+-   Bar chart to show the coefficients demonstrating which factor had the biggest impact on the final mark prediction.
 -   Conclusions

 Dashboard page 4: